White Tonsil Spots (Constant Tonsil Stones) – 13 Natural Tips

 This method allows you to target specific areas and delicately dislodge calcified formations, offering a controlled and comfortable solution for at-home tonsil stone removal.

-Precision and care with cotton swabs:
+Precision and care with Q tips:

-Cotton swabs provide a tactile advantage, enabling you to navigate the nooks and crannies of your tonsils with precision.
+Q tips provide a tactile advantage, enabling you to navigate the nooks and crannies of your tonsils with precision.

 When used correctly, they can help dislodge tonsil stones without causing harm to the sensitive tissues.